yangyaoc/yangyaoc.github.io/README.md

 ## Objective
-My journey in digital realm has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as a cybersecurity analyst.
+My journey in digital realm has led me to develop a passion for cybersecurity, and I am now eager to transition into this field, specifically aiming to join as a <ins>cybersecurity analyst</ins>.
 This is my portfolio webiste which demonstrates that I have the skillsets to monitor, analyze, and respond to security incidents.
 As of 2024, I am preparing to be CISSP certified.

 ## Skills